astronomaestro/ASIIP/README.md

 In the event you want multiple parameter files or you want to change the name of your parameter file you can by running the script like this

-     python interferometer.py (name of your parameter file).json
+     python asiip.py <name of your parameter file>.json

 * Using ASIIP